fedora-infra/python-fedora/doc/client.rst

 :``AppError``: If there is a `server side error`_ when processing a request,
-    the `Fedora Service`_ can alert the client of this by setting certain flags in the response.
-BaseClient_  will see these flags and raise an AppError.
+    the `Fedora Service`_ can alert the client of this by setting certain flags in the response.  :class:`~fedora.client.BaseClient`  will see these flags and raise an AppError.
 The name of the error will be stored in AppError's ``name`` field.
 The error's message will be stored in ``message``.

 .. _`server side error`: service.html#Error Handling